wang-angela/decor-gator/Sprint3.md

 Tests SendForgotPasswordEmail() and checks result to ensure email was sent.

 ## Front End Unit Test
-#### \*Note
-Sprint 2 unit testing had modification on Buy Page testing - It was removed and was entirely written again in Sprint 3.
+#### \*Note Sprint 2 unit testing had modification on Buy Page testing - It was removed and was entirely written again in Sprint 3.
 Everything else in Sprint 2 remains the same.

+### In Sprint 3:
 * Alerts if any of post information in creating post is missing (Title or Furniture Type)
 * Clicks "+Post" button and submits a post
 * Shows new posts created